 Milk and dairy products are the best sources of calcium.
-This includes yogurts, cheeses, and buttermilk, which contain a form of calcium that your body can absorb easily.
+They contain a form of calcium that your body can absorb easily.
 Choose yogurts, cheeses, and buttermilk.

 Adults should choose fat-free (skim) milk or low-fat (2% or 1%) milk, and other lower fat dairy products.
 Removing some of the fat does not lower the amount of calcium in a dairy product.

 If you eat very few or no dairy products, you can find calcium in other foods.
 It is often added to orange juice, soy milk, tofu, ready-to-eat cereals, and breads.
 Check the labels on these foods for added calcium.

-Green leafy vegetables -- such as broccoli, collards, kale, mustard greens, turnip greens, and bok choy (Chinese cabbage) -- are good sources of calcium.
+Green leafy vegetables, such as broccoli, collards, kale, mustard greens, turnip greens, and bak choy (Chinese cabbage), also spelled "bok" choy, are good sources of calcium.